hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 * `host` - (Optional) The hostname (in form of URI) of Kubernetes master.
 Can be sourced from `KUBE_HOST`.
 * `username` - (Optional) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
 Can be sourced from `KUBE_USER`.
 * `password` - (Optional) The password to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
 Can be sourced from `KUBE_PASSWORD`.
 * `token` - (Optional) The bearer token to use for authentication when accessing the Kubernetes master endpoint.
-Can be sourced from `KUBE_BEARER_TOKEN`.
+Can be sourced from `KUBE_TOKEN`.
 * `insecure` - (Optional) Whether server should be accessed without verifying the TLS certificate.
 Can be sourced from `KUBE_INSECURE`.
 * `client_certificate` - (Optional) PEM-encoded client certificate for TLS authentication.
 Can be sourced from `KUBE_CLIENT_CERT_DATA`.
 * `client_key` - (Optional) PEM-encoded client certificate key for TLS authentication.
 Can be sourced from `KUBE_CLIENT_KEY_DATA`.